 Penguin Computing purchased fully integrated Intel Server System components—with liquid cooling support—and worked with Intel and CoolIT Systems to design the remaining liquid direct-chip cooling and Cooling Distribution Units (CDU) for the datacenter.

 “The quick collaboration amongst all the stakeholders allowed for fast design, contract execution, delivery, and ultimate acceptance of Magma,” added Gudenrath.
 “Our final goal was achieved when we completed several initial high-performance Linpack runs and submitted these for qualifying on the November 2019 Top500 list.”

 Magma comprises 760 dual-socket compute nodes built on Intel S9200WK servers with Intel® Xeon® Platinum 9242 processors (total of 72,960 cores).
 Twelve more nodes provide management and file system access, using 2nd Generation Intel Xeon Gold Scalable processors.
-Like other CTS-1 systems, the fabric is based on Intel OPA.
-Due to the higher performance node requirements, LLNL doubled the on-node network performance by adding a second Intel OPA host adapter for each node.
+Like other CTS-1 systems, the fabric is based on Cornelis Networks.
+Due to the higher performance node requirements, LLNL doubled the on-node network performance by adding a second Cornelis Networks host adapter for each node.